 Because you’ll be using Elementor’s single product template, once you finish creating the template you’ll be able to apply it across your products, as well as for specific categories or other conditions.

 In this tutorial, the focus is on customizing the product page, so we’ll skip the basic WooCommerce setup and how to add new products .
-Kinsta has a great tutorial on the matter if you need help with that.
+Check out our WooCommerce Tutorial if you need help with that.

 After the setup, you should have WooCommerce installed, and a few related products added to your site.